javiergs/PILART/VR and AR Project Files/README.md

 Left Bottom Trigger - Force Grab Objects <br/>
 Right Top Trigger - Play/Pause Video Player <br/>
 Right Bottom Trigger - Shoot Blocks

+## Overview of Meta All-In-One Scene Understanding Project
+Not yet finished, will add details and project link once it's done.

+## Overview of Hand Location Tracking and Exporting Project
+### Hand Tracking
+The actual hand tracking is mostly handled through the hand tracking building block which adds all necessary components to the project.
+I wrote a script that is attached to the hand objects, in which hand location is determined by accessing the transform of the OVRHand component.
+This data is split into its x and y components, with which I can then classify hand location into one of four positional quadrants in relation to the headset (hand in upper right, lower left, etc.).
+I can change the format of the hand location data depending on what is needed from the SURP robot development team.
+I can make 8 quadrants that could classify the hand location in 3 dimensions, or I could stream the live xyz coordinates via WebSocket if the robot requires accuracy.
+### WebSocket Data Streaming
+I wrote a JavaScript program that creates a WebSocket Server on my computer which can open/close a WebSocket connection and handle incoming messages from a WebSocket Client.
+In the hand tracking script within Unity, I wrote code to initialize the headset as a WebSocket Client and send the hand's positional quadrant once per frame to be printed in the Terminal via the Web Socket Server.
+The destination of the WebSocket Server, and how the information is dealt with once received from the client can be altered within the JavaScript file.

 ## Learning and Project Documentation
 [Augmented Reality Learning](https://docs.google.com/document/d/1lSMP8arB5uru4-At-8WbLQpiR-VjMdZmdBnzxvODu0s/edit?usp=sharing)